manifold-systems/manifold/manifold-core-parent/manifold/README.md

 Most projects benefit most using the default (static) mode.
 Dynamic mode in most cases should be reserved for specific type manifolds that are better suited to dynamic compilation.

-> Note if you're not sure which mode to use, try the default static mode -- it's usually the right choice.
+> If you're not sure which mode to use, try the default static mode -- it's usually the right choice.

 General information considering the static v. dynamic mode: